sinnamonsnow/EE2742_project/README.md

 Door open - When this output equals logic 1, it indicates the elevator door is open.
 Use LD10.

 Details about the design

-•	System states indicate conditions such as elevator is at 1st floor and door is open.
+System states indicate conditions such as elevator is at 1st floor and door is open.
-•	The elevator should remain at rest until someone presses a button.
+The elevator should remain at rest until someone presses a button.
 The door is closed in a rest state.
-•	If someone presses the first-floor button, then the elevator should go to the 1st floor, open the door and remain on this floor with the door open for a small amount of time, then close the door.
 Assume the elevator takes one clock cycle to travel from one floor to an adjacent floor and that the door stays open for two clock cycles.
-•	The same behavior will apply to the other floors’ input buttons.
-•	The elevator has a safety feature associated with the doors.
+The elevator has a safety feature associated with the doors.
 If the door is closing and a sensor detects that an object is in the door’s way, then the door remains in the open position.
-•	Other behaviors for the elevator should be reasonable.
-•	Use BTND for the clock signal.